AdrianSkar/markdown/fcc_guide.md

 ---
-title: Use the parseInt Function with a Radix
+title: Use the Conditional (Ternary) Operator
 ---
-## Use the parseInt Function with a Radix
+## Use the Conditional (Ternary) Operator

 ### Problem explanation:
-_Use `parseInt()` in the `convertToInteger` function so it converts a binary number to an integer and returns it._
+_Use the `conditional operator`in the `checkEqual`function to check if two numbers are equal or not.
+The function should return either true or false._

 #### Hint 1
 If you use a variable to assign the result of `parseInt(str)` to it, remember to return that variable.